keimochizuki/hsv/README.md

 You then need to move this folder to a location which is suitable for executable applications.
-If you do not have particular reasons, putting it simply under the main drive, or somewhere standard on your operating system.
+If you do not have particular reasons, put it simply under the main drive, or somewhere standard on your operating system.
-Thus, resulting folder tree will look like below.
+If you choose the former method, resulting folder tree will look like below.

 ```console
 C:/